An Ultimate Guide For Choosing The Right Lighting For Your Sauna Or Steam Room (With LED Lighting Tips)

 Ambient lighting is something that many people opt for in their saunas with soft and indirect illumination.

-As we discussed earlier, lighting sets the tone for your overall sauna session quality.
+As Like we discussed earlier, lighting sets the tone for your overall sauna session quality.

 Well, you can place some strip LED lights in concealed spaces, like underneath the sauna bench or behind the wood framing of the sauna walls.